What Is the Flu?

 How Is the Flu Vaccine Given?

-- Kids younger than 9 years old will get two doses of flu vaccine, spaced at least 1 month apart, this flu season if they have got fewer than two doses before July 2018.
+- Kids younger than 9 years old will get two doses of flu vaccine, spaced at least 1 month apart, if they've had fewer than two doses before July 2019.
 This includes kids who are getting the flu vaccine for the first time.

-- Those younger than 9 who have received at least two doses of flu vaccine previously (in the same or different seasons) will only need one dose.
+- Those younger than 9 who had at least two doses of flu vaccine (in the same or different seasons) will only need one dose.

 - Kids older than 9 need only one dose of the vaccine.

 Talk to your doctor about how many doses your child needs.

 Two types of flu vaccine are available for the 2019–2020 flu season.
 Both protect against four types of influenza virus: